csmets/Server-Driven-UI/graphql-server/README.md

 # GraphQL Server

-This module is to house all the graphQL queries/mutations for clients to use.
-It's the data provider for clients.
+This module is to house all the graphQL queries for the template server to use.
+Clients can make direct calls to the GraphQL server for mutations.
+It's primarily the data provider for the template server.

 ## Getting started